 I read the job listing carefully and I felt that I had the required skills and experience, but I was not called for an interview.
 Why?

-There may be one reason or several reasons why you were not contacted.
+There are many reasons that applicants may not be contacted for an interview.
 Please be assured that applications are closely examined.
-Frequently many candidates meet the qualifications for various positions, and everyone may not be interviewed.
+Frequently many applicants meet the qualifications for various positions, and everyone may not be interviewed.

 Why does my application status list "Under Review" for so long?

-Because of the number of applicants for each vacancy, it may take a significant amount of time for us to review each application thoroughly.
-We strive to communicate the status of your application as quickly as is possible.
+Because of the number of applicants for each vacancy, it may take a significant amount of time to review each application thoroughly.

 Messages are sent to applicants at key stages in the process including when an applicant is no longer in consideration for a position.
 For specific updates, contact the employment office at email@example.com.